CEIU Local No. 613

 1 – Objectives

-It shall be the objective of this Local to protect, maintain and promote the rights of Citizenship and Immigration Canada and Immigration Refugee Board of Canada employees under its jurisdiction.
+It shall be the objective of this Local to protect, maintain and promote the rights of Immigration, Refugees and Citizenship Canada (IRCC) and Immigration Refugee Board of Canada (IRB) employees under its jurisdiction.

 The Local will work to promote union identity and participation, inform members of union activities, and identify areas for union action.